Simple Guide To Scrum

 Reference Information

-Small Modifications — Including Embedded Links For Your Reference — have been made from the original work of “A simple guide to Scrum, v1, 21 March 2025” (of which Michael Vizdos was a contributor and collaborator).
+Small Modifications — Including Embedded Links For Your Reference — have been made from the original work at “A Simple Guide To Scrum” (of which Michael Vizdos was a contributor and collaborator).

 This work is in compliance with the Attribution Share-Alike license of Creative Commons, established by the official Scrum Guide, 2020 and the Interactive Scrum Guide by Michael Vizdos.
 You are free to utilize the content in any way you like, but are advised to read the original Scrum Guide Creative Commons agreement, and honor the same.